MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 - Surface Studio 2+ (no charging)

 > [!NOTE]
-> USB-C connection supports one 4k external display at up to 60 Hz (when supported by device and display).
+> USB-C connection supports one 4K external display at up to 60 Hz (when supported by device and display).
 Or you can “[daisy chain](#connect-multiple-monitors-to-devices-without-usb4thunderbolt-4)” multiple monitors when supported by device and display.

+> [!TIP]
-TIP: You can use Surface Thunderbolt 4 Dock with any host PC with USB4/ Thunderbolt 4.
+> You can use Surface Thunderbolt 4 Dock with any host PC with USB4/ Thunderbolt 4.
 Full support for enterprise management and security features is exclusive to Surface devices.
 Automatic firmware updates via Windows Update only work on Windows-based PCs.

 ## Surface Dock Components